 - Increase your deposit

-- Increase the overall length of the mortgage term
+- Increase the overall term of the mortgage

 - Improve your credit score if you have a bad credit rating

 - Consider interest-only mortgages (you will still need to pay the capital at the end of the mortgage term)

 - Pay off a lump sum of your mortgage when finances allow (be aware that some lenders will put a cap on how much you can overpay)